If you think that your lead magnets are sufficient for turning leads into users, I’ve got some bad use.

 As a general rule, try to keep the total word count in your email marketing down below 200.
 Any more and you risk lower click-through rates.

-Stimulating engagement in email marketing is crucial to its success for your B2B SaaS company.
+Stimulating engagement in email marketing is crucial to its success for your software company.
 However, without the right opening or conclusion, your email will fall flat and will fail to generate the kind of buzz you want.

 Option 1: Ask People To Email You With Questions